nppc/Voron-V0-OLED-boot-screen/Readme.md

 **Installation instruction:**

-Solder the board in parallel to the OLED display using 4 wires: GND, VCC, SCL, SDA
+Solder the board in parallel to the OLED display using 4 wires: GND, VCC, SCL, SDA Pay attention to VCC and GND as they may be swapped on some boards.

 <img src="./images/VoronV0DisplayPCB_Install.jpg" width="400"/>